marinasundstrom/marinas-blog/PersonalSite/wwwroot/posts/my-programming-timeline.md

 * Built my own Access Control system on Raspberry Pi.
 Service-oriented architecture.
 C#/.NET.
 Web and Blazor.
 Mobile apps in Xamarin.Forms. ([Source code](https://github.com/marinasundstrom/AccessControl))

-**2018** - Built a site for presenting consultant, as a side-project when waiting for assignment.
+**2018** - Built a site for presenting consultants, as a side-project when waiting for an assignment.
 I learned about organizing code by features and to focus on use cases.
 The app was branded.
 It was built with C#/.NET ASP.NET Core and Blazor.
 Used MediatR. ([Source code](https://github.com/marinasundstrom/Showroom))

 **2019**

 * Working as a consultant on solution for the Processing and Packaging industry.
 Helped refactoring and upgrading a big modular monolithic codebase.
-Built in C#/.NET Framework.
-ASP.NET WebForms, MVC, and React.
+Built in C#/.NET Framework with components in ASP.NET WebForms, MVC, and React.

 * Built my own mobile app for keeping track of bus and train departures while commuting.
 Styled it to look like the timetables.
 Used public Web APIs.
 Built with C#/.NET and Xamarin.Forms. ([Source code](https://github.com/marinasundstrom/Commuter))